JuliaSmoothOptimizers/JSOSuite.jl/docs/src/nls.md

 stats = feasible_point(nlp)
 ```

-Using the function `cons` from the NLPModel API, we can verify that the obtained solution is feasible.
+Using the function `cons` from the `NLPModel API`, we can verify that the obtained solution is feasible.

 ```@example feas
 using NLPModels